qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/communicating.rst

    QGIS Message bar with timer

-The examples above show an error bar, but the ``level`` parameter can be used to creating warning messages or info messages, using the :class:`Qgis.MessageLevel <qgis.core.Qgis.MessageLevel>` enumeration.
+The example above shows an error bar, but the ``level`` parameter can be used to creating warning messages or info messages, using the :class:`Qgis.MessageLevel <qgis.core.Qgis.MessageLevel>` enumeration.
 You can use up to 4 different levels: